Mucus is a sticky, slimy, jelly-like fluid that is normally produced by our bodies.

-Sometimes, it is present in formed stool.
+Sometimes, mucus is present in formed stool.
 Other times, it may be noticed as a stringy substance when wiping after a bowel movement or less frequently, as plain clear mucus only or even after a fart.
 Here are some possible causes:

 2. Irritable Bowel Syndrome